Layer-2 Blockchain Scaling¶

 What is Celer?¶

 Celer Network is an Internet-scale, trust-free, and privacy-preserving platform where everyone can quickly build, operate, and use highly scalable decentralized applications.
-It consists of a group of layer-2 scaling protocols running on top of existing and future blockchains.
+It consists of a group of layer-2 scaling mechanisms running on top of existing and future blockchains.
 Celer provides unprecedented performance and flexibility through innovation in off-chain scaling techniques and incentive-aligned cryptoeconomics.